 - How does a summer monsoon storm develop?

-- What environmental variable might help predict the summer monsoon rainfall total?
+- What environmental variable might help predict a summer's monsoon rainfall total?

 - Describe the summer and winter precipitation patterns for Tucson.

 Paleoecology and Paleoclimate

 - What does the term "half-life" mean for radioactive isotopes?

 - Provide a couple examples of radioactive isotopes.